7 Things You May Not Know About the La Jolla Caves

 For the next year and a half, Schulz used a pick and a shovel to slowly tunnel upwards through the roof of the largest cave (Sunny Jim), finally emerging above the cliffs.
 It wasn’t until a few months later that he built the 145 wooden steps we see today and began charging admission (meaning that early descents were quite harrowing!).

 5. Arch Cave is the second largest of the seven.

 Sitting just to the left of Sunny Jim sea cave and measuring 608 feet long, the cave features six radiating tunnels within its caverns – despite its incredibly narrow entrance and seemingly shallow interior.
 It is very difficult to access, especially at high tide; we do not recommend attempting to go inside!

 6. ‘Sea Surprize’ contains colorful (and fossilized) marine life.

 Sea Surprize looks small from the outside, but to the courageous adventurer’s delight, it is said to house an additional 80 feet of walking passage beyond the entrance.
 According to some sources, orange streaks color the walls above a beautiful pool of water that contains (what are possibly) calcite-coated sea anemones.

 7. White Lady is named for its tragic history.

 The cave is said to be named for a woman who, described as blue-eyed and beautiful, was swept to her death at the cave’s entrance.
 The story goes that sometime during the 1800s, she and her new husband were on their honeymoon in La Jolla.
-One day, the woman went hunting for sea shells along the beach; the tide kicked up, and before anyone could save her she was struck by a wave and swept into the water.
+One day, the woman went hunting for sea shells along the beach and near the sea caves; the tide kicked up, and before anyone could save her she was struck by a wave and swept into the water.